seaCatKim/Timor_surveys20152017/README.md

 # 3. functions

-Contains function for arima model in log_CRW_data_arima.Rmd.
+Contains the get_best_arima.R file, a function for arima model in log_CRW_data_arima.Rmd.

 # 4. figures